UK & US STREAMING PRICE COMPARISON

 Stacking too many subscriptions

-Keeping all your subscriptions active at once is the quickest way to overpay.
-What’s worked best for me is rotating them month by month.
-Keep one main platform, grab a second for a specific show, then cancel it the moment you’re done.
-If you haven’t opened an app in 30 days, pause it.
+Keeping every subscription active is the fastest way to overpay.
+Rotate instead.
+Keep one main service, add a second for a specific show or sport run, then cancel it as soon as you are done.
+If you have not opened an app in 30 days, it should not still be taking money from your account.

 Ignoring advert vs ad-free tiers